AmirHussein96/Numerical-Optimization/README.md

 # Numerical-Optimization
-This repository contains a topic-wise curated list Tutorials and mini-projects on numerical optimization
+- This repository contains a topic-wise curated list of numerical optimization tutorials and mini-projects